1. Home

 2. / Relocate

 The tax system and the Norwegian welfare state go hand in hand.
-The idea is built upon a social democratic model, in which general taxes on income, consumption and fortune are spent on more or less free public services such as social help, healthcare and education.
-This leaves the rich a little less rich, and the poorer a little less poor.
-In other words: a more equal society.
+The idea is built upon a social democratic model which taxes uses tax revenue to support public services such as social services, healthcare and education.

 Taxes in Norway